edwardfxiao/react-inputs-validation/README.md

     // reg: /^\d{18}|\d{15}$/, //Optional.[Bool].Default: "" Custom regex.
     // regMsg: 'failed in reg.test(${value})', //Optional.[String].Default: "" Custom regex error message.
     // locale: 'en-US', //Optional.[String].Default: "en-US".
 For error message display.
 Current options are ['zh-CN', 'en-US']; Default is 'en-US'.
 If your are looking for more options, you can take a look at 'window.REACT_INPUTS_VALIDATION' section, which provides the extensibility for your own locale.
-    // phoneCountry: 'en-US', //Optional.[String].Default: "en-US".
-Useful when the validationOption['type'] is phone.
-Check if the phone number matchs en-US phone number format.
     // msgOnError: "Your custom error message if you provide the validationOption['msgOnError']", //Optional.[String].Default: "" Show your custom error message no matter what when it has error if it is provied.
     // msgOnSuccess: "Your custom success message if you provide the validationOption['msgOnSuccess'].
 Otherwise, it will not show, not even green border.", //Optional.[String].Default: "".
 Show your custom success message no matter what when it has error if it is provied.
     // customFunc: res => { //Optional.[Func].Default: none.
 Custom function.
 Returns true or err message